Time and Watermarks in Confluent Cloud for Apache Flink

 For example, if an application begins running at 9:15 AM, the first hourly processing time window includes events processed between 9:15 AM and 10:00 AM, the next window includes events processed between 10:00 AM and 11:00 AM, and so on.

 Processing time is the simplest notion of time and requires no coordination between streams and machines.
 It provides the best performance and the lowest latency.
-But in distributed and asynchronous environments, processing time doesn’t provide determinism, because it’s susceptible to the speed at which records arrive in the system, like from a message queue, to the speed at which records flow between operators inside the system, and to outages (scheduled, or otherwise).
+But in distributed and asynchronous environments, processing time doesn’t provide determinism, because it’s susceptible to:

 Event time is the time that each individual event occurred on its producing device.
-This time is typically embedded within the records before they enter Flink, and this event timestamp can be extracted from each record.
+The producer typically embeds this time within the records before they enter Flink, and Flink can extract this event timestamp from each record.

 In event time, the progress of time depends on the data, not on any wall clocks.
 Event-time programs must specify how to generate event-time watermarks, which is the mechanism that signals progress in event time.
-This watermarking mechanism is described in the Event Time and Watermarks section.
+The Event time and watermarks section describes this watermarking mechanism.

 In a perfect world, event-time processing would yield completely consistent and deterministic results, regardless of when events arrive, or their ordering.
-But unless the events are known to arrive in-order (by timestamp), event-time processing incurs some latency while waiting for out-of-order events.
+But unless you know that events arrive in-order (by timestamp), event-time processing incurs some latency while waiting for out-of-order events.
 Because it’s only possible to wait for a finite period of time, this places a limit on how deterministic event-time applications can be.

 Assuming all of the data has arrived, event-time operations behave as expected, and produce correct and consistent results even when working with out-of-order or late events, or when reprocessing historic data.

-For example, an hourly event-time window contains all records that carry an event timestamp that falls into that hour, regardless of the order in which they arrive, or when they’re processed.
-For more information, see Lateness.
+For example, an hourly event-time window contains all records that carry an event timestamp that falls into that hour, regardless of the order in which they arrive, or when Flink processes them.
+For more information, see Late-arriving events.

-Sometimes when an event-time program is processing live data in real-time, it uses some processing time operations in order to guarantee that they are progressing in a timely fashion.
+Sometimes when an event-time program is processing live data in real-time, it uses some processing time operations to guarantee that processing progresses in a timely fashion.

-A stream processor that supports event time needs a way to measure the progress of event time.
-For example, a window operator that builds hourly windows needs to be notified when event time has passed beyond the end of an hour, so that the operator can close the window in progress.
+Event-time progress measures how far processing has advanced through the event timestamp sequence, independent of wall-clock time.
+A stream processor that supports event time needs a way to measure this progress.
+For example, a window operator that builds hourly windows needs notification when event time has passed beyond the end of an hour, so that the operator can close the window in progress.

 Certain SQL operations, like windows, interval joins, time-versioned joins, and MATCH_RECOGNIZE require watermarks.
 Without watermarks, they don’t produce output.

-Watermarks can be emitted for every record, or they can be computed and emitted on a wall-clock interval.
+Flink can emit watermarks for every record, or it can compute and emit them on a wall-clock interval.
 By default, Flink emits them every 200 ms.

 The built-in function, CURRENT_WATERMARK, enables printing the current watermark for the executing operator.